 Nature and sustainability are also key in the municipal strategy.
 In fact, nature reserves make up 70% of the region.

-Enontekiö is joining Visit Finland’s STF (Sustainable Travel Finland) program.
-One local company, Hetan Kota, has already earned the STF label.
+Enontekiö is about to join the Visit Finland STF Sustainable Travel Finland programme.
+Three travel companies Hetan Kota, Hetta Huskies and Arctic Land Adventure have already earned the STF label.
 Many of our local travel companies are inherently accustomed to considering their environmental, social, economic and cultural sustainability.
 The STF program will help companies implement, document and develop their sustainability efforts and communicate effectively about them.

 The municipality of Enontekiö is also part of a project to become carbon neutral by cutting down our emissions by 80% compared to 2007 by 2030.